Growing strain to get volunteer firefighters

-It's National Volunteer Month – but a fire department in Wyoming County says it's been trying to get more volunteers for years.
+It's National Volunteer Month – but a fire department in Monroe County says it's been trying to get more volunteers for years.

 From digging into fires to digging through records, the members of the Tunkhannock Township Volunteer Fire Company each wear many hats.